 Elsewhere on the show floor, The Switch revealed that it has delivered its first DC-Hub to Wightlink in the UK for installation into the ferry operator’s flagship new-build diesel-electric ferry.

-“The DC-Hub allows vessel generators to run at optimal efficiency, with batteries taking the strain of any necessary load changes,” said Asbjørn Halsebakke, general manager, The Switch Marine Drives Norway.
+“The DC-Hub allows vessel generators to run at optimal efficiency, with batteries taking the strain of any necessary load changes,” said Asbjørn Halsebakke, general manager, The Switch Marine Drives, Norway.
 “This significantly reduces fuel consumption – and therefore operational cost and environmental impact.
-The DC nature of the system also allows batteries to be utilised as standby power sources, meaning generators can be turned off entirely.
+The DC nature of the system also allows batteries to be utilized as standby power sources, meaning generators can be turned off entirely.
 Less running time means less maintenance, as well as less fuel consumption.”

 The current delivery will be installed by Wärtsilä on the 90m new-build vessel at the Cemre shipyard in Yalova, Turkey.
 The craft boasts capacity for 178 cars and more than 1,200 passengers.
 It is part of Wightlink’s US$58m Investing for the Future program, which is scheduled to begin operation in the Solent strait in the summer of 2018.

 The Switch also has two new DC-Hub deliveries in the pipeline and will be taking on five new people over the next month to prepare for increased market demand.